Metabolism: How the metabolism works

 Medically checked article All HOMED-IQ content is reviewed by medical specialists

 Human metabolism is a complex network of chemical reactions that convert food and drinks into energy your body can use.
 Even while at rest, your metabolism works constantly to provide energy for essential body functions such as breathing, digestion, cell growth, and circulation.
 Understanding how metabolism works is important for maintaining your health and preventing diseases related to this important body process.
-Read on to learn more about what metabolism is, how it works in our bodies, and what can happen when metabolism is disrupted.
+Read on to find out more about what metabolism is, how it works in our bodies and what can happen when metabolism is disturbed.

 What is metabolism?